davidgasquez/handbook/content/concepts.md

 Write down processes and iterate over them.
 You cannot improve what you cannot explain.

 As [Tobi Lütke points out in the Farnam Streen podcast](https://fs.blog/tobi-lutke/), _there are three kinds of processes_.
 There’s a kind of process that makes things that were previously impossible to do, possible.
 That’s good.
 Then there’s a kind of process that makes something that was previously possible significantly simpler, which is also good.
-And then there’s everything else \(just telling people to behave slightly different from what common sense tells them to do\)
+And then there’s everything else \(just telling people to behave slightly different from what common sense tells them to do\).

-You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through experiments and experiences removing barriers or adding tools.
+You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/) and experiences removing barriers or adding tools.

 Properties to look for in Processes: